- About Us

 Will be held at The Millennium Centre in Johnson City, TN

-There is a Registration fee of $75.00 per participant that is sponsored by an individual that has been specifically invited to attend this years math related conference.
-The fee can be paid at the following link:
+There is a Registration fee of $75.00 per participant that is sponsored by an individual that has been specifically invited to attend this SLICE Conference.

 The Math plus Computing Initiative at CEMSE